stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ Artifact Collector.md

 ### Safeguard 1.2 Address Unauthorized Assets

 **About:**
 Script to extract the Count of Assets in GV02 with a "First Seen" date greater than M3 days prior to the Assessment.
+Script will output one file listing all unauthorized Computers from A/D: [AgencyAcronym]-1.02-M4-Unauthorized-Computers.csv

 ```powershell
 $ad = Import-Clixml .\ActiveDirectory.xml